-‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face-Off [Recap]
+‘Days Of Our Lives’ June 27: Ciara Calls Claire & Opens Up To Ben, Abby Pregnant, DiMera Face Off [Recap]

 Gabi points out that she could also be pregnant with Chad’s child.
 There is a 50 percent chance that either man could be the father.
 Abby wonders why Gabi has had a sudden change of heart and is suddenly being nice.
 Gabi insists that she still cares about her friend.

-In the final scene for today’s June 27 episode of Days of Our Lives, the ladies enter the Brady Pub.
+In the final scene for today’s June 27 episode of Days of our Lives, the ladies enter Brady Pub.
 A short while later Abby comes out of the bathroom.
 The pregnancy test has come back positive.